NA-MIC/ProjectWeek/PW27_2018_Boston/Projects/ESLD_DSS/README.md

 - Mike Halle (BWH)
 - Jennifer Nitsch (University of Bremen, Fraunhofer MEVIS)
 - Hans Meine (University of Bremen, Fraunhofer MEVIS)
+- Ben Ball (BWH)
+- April Wall (BWH)
+- Anna Rutherford (BWH)
+- Ron Kikinis (BWH)

 # Project Description

 The waiting list for liver transplants is ordered according to a score based on multiple criteria.
-However, qualitative parts describing the quality of live have been excluded from the score because they were too easy to abuse.
+However, qualitative parts describing the quality of life (encephalopathy, coma, ascities, GI or variceal bleeds) have been excluded from the score because they were subjective too easy to "game" to move closer to transplant.
 These scores are important, though, so we would like to introduce a quantitative, image-based scoring in order to

-* bump up people with strong bodies who're close to / in a coma and to
+* better reflect the true urgency of transplant for liver disease patients by looking for patterns of disease throughout the abdomen,
-* prevent transplants for people who are already too sick.
+* provide physicians with information that might allow them to defer transplants for people who are already too sick.
-* Look at established clinical scores, are there subscores?
-Or more specific scores identified in the data (medical imaging/medical record)
+* Look at established clinical practice, including MELD scores, physical assessment of liver disease, and other existing assessment methods.

-Mike has roughly 500 MRI with clinical information that can be used for this project.
+We are using Partner's image database for a corpus of imaging data (liver disease patients and controls with the same scan protocol but no liver disease).

 ## Objective